 top of page

-In 2000 she decided to study Contemporary Dance at HID,Belgium and dedicated her professionally as dancer, choreograph, mouvement coach and educator.
+This year she celebrates <25 years on stage and looks back at her experiences as professionally as dancer, choreograph, mouvement coach and educator.

 Sandra was born in Belgium in 1982.